AnimeThemes/animethemes-api-docs/docs/jsonapi/reference/admin/dump/index.md

 A dump API resource represents a database dump of selected tables at a given point in time.

-For example, the animethemes-db-dump-wiki-1663559663946.sql dump represents the database dump of wiki tables performed at 2022-09-19.
+For example, the animethemes-db-dump-content-1663559663946.sql dump represents the database dump of content tables performed at 2022-09-19.

 ## Fields